ibm-ecosystem-engineering/envizi-workshop-2024/123-Capture-data-through-Account-Setup-and-Data-Load-Template/readme.md

 In this exercise, we learnt how to update the existing data of an account using the `Account Setup and Data Load` template provided by Envizi.

-This template is useful to update the data of the accounts belong to Single Account style with Qty and Cost data fields.
+This template is useful to create new records or update the data of the accounts belong to Single Account style with Qty and Cost data fields.
 If you want to update multiple accounts data of different account styles, then you can leverage the template provided by report `Account Setup and Data Load PM&C` .